cardillan/mindcode/README.markdown

 The compiler was written in a Test-Driven Development fashion.
 If you can, please look in `src/main/test` and attempt to emulate an existing test, so that we can prove that your proposal works as intended.

+Tests in the `info.teksol.mindcode.processor` package are particularly useful.
+They compile a script and run it on an emulated processor, comparing values produced by `print` instructions with expected ones.
+The processor emulator cannot execute instructions interfacing with the Mindustry world - except Memory Bank and MemoryCell - but it can process all kinds of Mindcode control elements.
+Implementing some more complicated algorithms using loops, conditional statements and/or function helps tremendously.
+(The emulated processor runs much faster than Mindcode processors, so even more complicated algorithms are feasible to run.)

 ### Roadmap